AJacobs94/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview

+My Idea is R-MAV, a video game recommendation site.
+Consumers can create an account, and search for video games similar to the ones they enjoy.
+After searching for items related to titles of interest, they will be able to make a personalized list of items they found and would like to refer to at a later time.
+They will also be able to purchase these items through links attached to the title.

-{Company name} is a book recommendation site.
-We help book lovers find books related to Titles and Authors they love without the hassle of researching it themselves.
+I have thought of this countless times while trying to look for video games similar to ones I like, and it can be a tedious task.
+We help game lovers find games related to titles they love without the hassle of researching it themselves.
+It is easy to use, and the users will always need a good new recommendation.
-We also help poor book sellers trying to find a book similar to that of the esoteric likings of the consumer.
-Our primary competetive advantage

 ### Features
 -User Login: Users will be able to create accounts and log in.